Minimum Wage: Tinubu Allegedly Begins Selective Payment

 According to Vanguard, some staff members have reportedly resorted to sleeping in offices or trekking long distances to work.
 The situation is dire, with many unable to pay their children's school fees or meet basic family responsibilities.

-The Accountant-General's office claims the new minimum wage was implemented alongside September salaries, while the Budget Office asserts that N40,000 was paid across the board to all federal workers.
+The accountant general's office claims the new minimum wage was implemented alongside September salaries, while the Budget Office asserts that N40,000 was paid across the board to all federal workers.
 However, workers deny receiving this payment.

-A worker speaks on selective minimum wage payment
+Selective minimum wage payment

-One MDA staff member, speaking anonymously, expressed despair and frustration: "We're fed up with the system...
+"We're fed up with the system...
 It's pure discrimination and salary slavery...
 We've been frustrated, denied, and humiliated by government policies."

-Workers are demanding fair treatment and implementation of the new minimum wage.
 The Nigeria Labour Congress (NLC) and Trade Union Congress (TUC) have rejected the government's previous minimum wage proposals, seeking a higher increase.
 The government must address these concerns to alleviate the suffering of its workers.

 Read also